Pasta de Conchos mine disaster

-The Pasta de Conchos mine disaster occurred at approximately 2:30 a.m.
-CST on February 19, 2006, after a methane explosion within a coal mine near Nueva Rosita, San Juan de Sabinas Municipality, in the Mexican state of Coahuila.
+A methane explosion occurred at approximately 2:30 a.m.
+CST on February 19, 2006, in the Pasta de Conchos coal mine near Nueva Rosita, San Juan de Sabinas Municipality, in the Mexican state of Coahuila.
 The mines were run by Grupo México, the largest mining company in the country.
 It was estimated that 65 miners, who were working the 10 p.m. to 6 a.m. shift that morning, were trapped underground by the explosion.
-Only 2 of the 65 bodies have been recovered.
+As of February 2026, 27 of the 65 bodies have been recovered.

 Background

 There have been conflicting reports regarding the depth at which the miners were trapped.
-The National Mining and Metal Workers Union (SNTMMSRM) stated that the trapped miners were approximately 1600 ft below ground, via a mile-long horizontal tunnel.
+The National Mining and Metal Workers Union (SNTMMSRM) stated that the trapped miners were approximately 1600 ft below ground, via a 1500 m horizontal tunnel.
 Grupo México released a statement saying that the miners were about 500 ft below ground when the explosion occurred.
 Guadalupe Rosales Martínez, the sister of a worker saved from the mine opening, told the Los Angeles Times that the workers had previously complained about a gas leak in the mine.
 Norma Vitela, the wife of a mine worker trapped inside the mine, told The Miami Herald that her husband complained about the same leak.